Tigers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros will try to defeat Spencer Torkelson and the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.
+Alex Bregman and the Houston Astros head into the final of a three-game series against Spencer Torkelson and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.

-The favored Astros have -130 moneyline odds against the underdog Tigers, who are listed at +105.
-The over/under is 8.5 runs for this matchup.
+The Astros are -190 moneyline favorites in this matchup against the Tigers (+155).
+An 8.5-run over/under is set for this contest.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.